clux/.textadept/Readme.md

 - Run will run the .coffee file with coffee as a standalone module

 ### JavaScript
-- Build will run the file with node-jslint
+- Build will run the file with node-jshint
 - Run will run the .js file with node as a standalone module